1940s Men’s Fashion: How History Shaped the Decade

 Portraying Rick Blaine in Casablanca (1942), actor Humphrey Bogart made an impression in a trench and fedora as one of the most memorable visuals of the era.
 Photo: Trailer screenshot, Public domain, via Wikimedia Commons

 In these trying times, Americans sought solace in cinema and Hollywood, drawing inspiration from their favorite movie stars, including icons like Humphrey Bogart.
-Films such as Casablanca encapsulated the prominent styles of the era, mainly reflecting the attire of the white collar.
+Films such as Casablanca encapsulated the prominent styles of the decade, mainly reflecting the attire of the white collar.

 Beyond the famed Esquire jacket, characterized by its broad shoulders and relaxed fit, men sought comfort and style in double-breasted suits, crisp white shirts, and straight, pleated trousers.